sasilver75/obsidian/Courses/Machine Learning/LLM Mastery/Lecture - A Deep Dive on LM Evaluation.md

 Or: Everything you didn't realize to needed to ask about LM Evals (an opinionated summary)
 From: Hailey Schoelkopf
-- Research Scientist at [[Eleuther|EleutherAI]], maintainer on [[Eleuther LM Evaluation Harness]], originally started with the goal of 1:1 reproducing the evaluations from the GPT-3 paper, and has since grown to many other evaluations.
+- Research Scientist at [[EleutherAI|EleutherAI]], maintainer on [[Eleuther LM Evaluation Harness]], originally started with the goal of 1:1 reproducing the evaluations from the GPT-3 paper, and has since grown to many other evaluations.
 It's used as the backend for the [[Open LLM Leaderboard]] from [[HuggingFace]].

 ---